top of page

 SHEEP

-Our first 4 sheep (White Ryelands) were called Bossy (she was and still is bossy), Katie, Trousers (as she kept nibbling our trousers) and Daisy.
-We have since increased our breeding stock with the addition of more white Ryelands, coloured Ryelands, 3 Oxford Downs and 3 Texel/Welsh Mountain cross (for ewes that lost their lambs and were pining for another).
-Our oldest are 3 coloured Ryelands called "The P's" due to their breed year of birth letter of 'P' - they are 12.
-Our flock is now made up mainly of home bred ewes and a few bought in ones.
-Sheep are supposed to be stupid, but we have found them to be very intelligent, quite crafty when it suits, they have friends and know their family (Bossy’s first lamb, Missy, always lambs in-front of Bossy if she can, Bossy is now a great grandmother).
+Our first 4 sheep (White Ryelands) were called Bossy (she was bossy and very expressive), Katie, Trousers (as she kept nibbling our trousers) and Daisy.
+We have since increased our breeding stock with the addition of more white Ryelands, coloured Ryelands, Oxford Downs and 2 Texel/Welsh Mountain cross (for ewes that lost their lambs and were pining for another).
+Our oldest ewe is a coloured Ryeland called "Miss P" due to her breed year of birth letter of 'P' - she is 12.
+Our flock is now made up mainly of home bred ewes and only a few bought in ones left.

 We usually have shearling ewes (ewes aged 12-24 months) for sale from late spring and occasionally rams.